MetOffice/dagrunner/README.md

 ```python
 ExecuteGraph(..., plugin_executor=custom_plugin_executor, ...)
 ```
-Note that you may choose to subclass `ExecuteGraph` and or write a custom commandline script to call it, depending on your requirements.
+Note that you may choose to subclass [ExecuteGraph](docs/dagrunner.execute_graph.md#class-executegraph) and or write a custom commandline script to call it, depending on your requirements.

 ## Processing modules (aka plugins)

 Dagrunner concerns itself with graph execution and does not strictly require processing modules (plugins) to take any particular form.
 That is, you may or may not choose to use or subclass the plugins provided by dagrunner.
 However, for convenience, dagrunner does define some plugins which fall into two broad categories, as defined by two abstract classes.
-One is the basic 'Plugin' which defines a reasonable standard UI.
-The other is 'NodeAwarePlugin'.
-This is identical to the basic 'Plugin' but additionally triggers the the built-in plugin-executor function to pass your plugin all of its node parameters (i.e. extend the keyword arguments with node properties in its call).
+One is the basic [Plugin](docs/dagrunner.plugin_framework.md#class-plugin) which defines a reasonable standard UI.
+The other is [NodeAwarePlugin](docs/dagrunner.plugin_framework.md#class-nodeawareplugin).
+This is identical to the basic [Plugin](docs/dagrunner.plugin_framework.md#class-plugin) but additionally triggers the the built-in plugin-executor function to pass your plugin all of its node parameters (i.e. extend the keyword arguments with node properties in its call).
 That is, making the plugin we define 'node aware'.

 Plugins included:
-- `Plugin`: Abstract class on which to define other plugins.
+- [Plugin](docs/dagrunner.plugin_framework.md#class-plugin): Abstract class on which to define other plugins.
-- `NodeAwarePlugin`: Abstract class on which to define 'node aware' plugins.
+- [NodeAwarePlugin](docs/dagrunner.plugin_framework.md#class-nodeawareplugin): Abstract class on which to define 'node aware' plugins.
-- `Shell(Plugin)`: Execute a subprocess command.
+- [Shell(Plugin)](docs/dagrunner.plugin_framework.md#class-shell): Execute a subprocess command.
-- `DataPolling(Plugin)`: Poll for availability of files.
+- [DataPolling(Plugin)](docs/dagrunner.plugin_framework.md#class-datapolling): Poll for availability of files.
-- `Input(NodeAwarePlugin)`: Given a filepath, expand it using keyword argument, environment variables and any node properties provided.
+- [Input(NodeAwarePlugin)](docs/dagrunner.plugin_framework.md#class-input): Given a filepath, expand it using keyword argument, environment variables and any node properties provided.

 ## Schedulers

 The `dagrunner-execute-graph` script exposes a scheduler argument for specifying our preferred scheduler.
 Schedulers include [dask](https://www.dask.org/), [ray](https://docs.ray.io/en/latest/ray-more-libs/dask-on-ray.html) and multiprocessing async scheduler (in-house scheduler utilising python built-in [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) library).
 See command help for further details.

+## Logging and monitoring

+Dagrunner is configured with a TCP socket handler, meaning that it will function accross the network.
+Additionally, it will write logs to an sqlite database to aid in realtime monitoring from external tools.
+We can see that both [ExecuteGraph](docs/dagrunner.execute_graph.md#class-executegraph) class and commandline script provide a means for passing a filepath to an sqlite database file for storing real-time logging information.